-The most recent development in the crisis communication literature has seen the focus switch to how people experience disasters, as well as how they respond to crisis information.
-Previous assumptions that citizens were passive recipients of information have largely been discredited through research in the field of media and communications (see the work on framing theory by Entman (1993) for more an overview).
-In the same vein, emergency managers need to be aware that emotions might influence the response of citizens to their risk and crisis communications.
+Finally, emergency managers need to be aware that emotions might influence the response of citizens to their risk and crisis communications.
 The classic model of how people respond to crisis information tended to characterise this as a linear process; warning messages would be personalised, verified and, if credible, lead people to take some form of protection action (see Mileti and Sorensen, 1990 for an overview).
-Yet, the negative emotions associated with different crisis types play a crucial role in determining the behavioural tendencies of people affected by disasters, The Integrated Crisis Mapping (ICM) model identified the four most common negative emotions experienced by members of the public during crisis situations (anger, anxiety, fright and sadness) with a view to informing crisis communication strategies (see Figure 2.3).
+Yet, the emotions associated with different crisis types play a crucial role in determining the behavioural tendencies of people affected by disasters.
+The Integrated Crisis Mapping (ICM) model identified the four most common negative emotions experienced by members of the public during crisis situations: anger, anxiety, fright and sadness, with a view to informing crisis communication strategies.